• Skip to primary navigation

 Courgette, tomatoes, artichokes and chickpeas on a white platter.

-This raw courgette salad recipe features juicy cherry tomatoes, tender artichoke hearts, protein-packed chickpeas and it's tossed in the most delicious lemon tahini sauce!
-The creamy lemon tahini dressing is one of my favorites, I put it on my daily salad, it's delicious drizzled over roasted asparagus, and it's even great as a dip for veggies.
+This delicious courgette salad recipe features juicy cherry tomatoes, tender artichoke hearts, protein-packed chickpeas and it's tossed in the most delicious lemon tahini sauce!
+The creamy lemon tahini dressing is one of my favorites!
+I put it on my daily salad, it's delicious drizzled over roasted asparagus, and it's even great as a dip for veggies.

 This salad can be your main course or you can pair it with lentil sloppy joes or quinoa pizza for a healthy and filling vegan dinner.
 I prefer to enjoy this zucchini salad cold because I try to eat as many raw vegetables as possible, but if you prefer the flavor of roasted artichokes and zucchini, this salad is delicious roasted too!